Delfina Foundation: Building

-Residency Programme
+Residency programme

-Residencies for art practitioners - including artists, writers, curators and collectors - form the core of Delfina Foundation's work.
-The residency programme brings together practitioners, at various stages in their career, from around the world, who are exploring common ideas and practices.
-The programme seeks to give practitioners time and space to incubate their ideas as well as opportunities to showcase them.
-To date the foundation has supported over 400 residencies.

 Since its physical expansion in 2014, the foundation is able to host 6 to 8 residents at a time in its premises in Catherine Place.
 Practitioners are selected for residencies that last up to three-months through solicited proposals or nominations, or through targeted open calls.
 Since the foundation's shift to thematic programmes in 2014, this guides the open call and selection process and the foundation no longer has an overarching geographical remit that informs its residencies.

 In addition to residencies at 29/31 Catherine Place, London, in the past the foundation has also provided residencies in a number of other locations in collaboration with various partner institutions, including in Beirut (2009), Bethlehem (2010), Damascus (2009 and 2010), Dubai (2011, 2012, 2013, 2014, 2016), Granada (2008), Halabja (2009), Muscat (2012), Ramallah (2012), and São Paulo (2012).